free5gc/free5gc-compose/README.md

 The integration with the [UERANSIM](https://github.com/aligungr/UERANSIM) eNB/UE simulator is documented [here](https://free5gc.org/guide/5-install-ueransim/).

+In order to run UERASIM, make sure you have a subscriber.
+Follow the steps [here](https://free5gc.org/guide/Webconsole/Create-Subscriber-via-webconsole/#4-open-webconsole).
+Make sure that the field `supi` field on `config/uecfg.yaml` has the same value as the `UE ID` of the subscriber you have just created.
+If they differ, change the `supi` field value by the one from the `UE ID`.

 This [issue](https://github.com/free5gc/free5gc-compose/issues/28) provides detailed steps that might be useful.

 ### srsRAN Notes